 Technology can have it’s downsides in a relationship, but one of the best things to come out of it is the ability to send fun messages to each other.
 GIFs have become one of our absolute favorite ways of flirting.
-We often use clips from our favorite TV shows like New Girl, Scrubs, Brooklyn 99, or The Office to say hi, wiggle our eyebrows, or drop an inside joke.
+We often use clips from our favorite TV shows like New Girl, Scrubs, Brooklyn 99, or The Good Place to say hi, wiggle our eyebrows, or drop an inside joke.

 GIFs or flirty text messages not your thing?
 Leave a note where your spouse will find it like in his lunch bag or on the bathroom mirror.
 Whisper “I love you” as you walk by and quick tushy squeeze is always a good addition 😉